zoylendt/zoylendt.github.io/content/index.md

 ---
 title: Welcome to my blog ^_^
 date: 2024-02-03
-updated: 2024-05-15
+updated: 2024-05-16
 ---

 > [!warning]
-> Many notes in this blog are still [[tags/unfinished]]!
-This blog is quite new.
+> Many notes in this blog are still [[tags/unfinished]], many topics are not yet flashed out!

 Hi, welcome to my notes and thoughts :D

 This blog runs on a [[Quartz Personalization|slightly modified]] version of the static-site generator [Quartz](https://quartz.jzhao.xyz/), hosted on [GitHub Pages](https://pages.github.com/).
 The content is written in [Markdown](https://www.markdownguide.org/) using [Obsidian](https://obsidian.md/) and backed up with Obsidian's git plugin. [[this website|Here]] I've documented my workflow.

 Soon after realizing that my previous method, (digital) "Zettelwirtschaft", an unsustainable way of organizing my thoughts was, was I searching for an alternative, something with more structure.
-I chose Quartz for its [native integration](https://quartz.jzhao.xyz/features/Obsidian-compatibility) with Obsidian and its other great features, like the [incredible fast search](https://quartz.jzhao.xyz/features/full-text-search) (try `[ctrl]+[k]`), the [popover previews](https://quartz.jzhao.xyz/features/popover-previews) (hover over an [[Booklist|internal link]]) and the [graph view](https://quartz.jzhao.xyz/features/graph-view) (klick the little graph in its top right corner).
+I chose Quartz for its [native integration](https://quartz.jzhao.xyz/features/Obsidian-compatibility) with Obsidian and its other great [features](https://quartz.jzhao.xyz/#-features), like the incredible fast [search](https://quartz.jzhao.xyz/features/full-text-search) (try `[ctrl]+[k]`), the [popover previews](https://quartz.jzhao.xyz/features/popover-previews) (hover over an [[Booklist|internal link]]) and the [graph view](https://quartz.jzhao.xyz/features/graph-view) (klick the little graph symbol in the Graph View's top right corner).
 These features make Quartz an ideal choice as a [personal knowledge management](https://en.wikipedia.org/wiki/Personal_knowledge_management) system or a ["digital garden"](https://mwalton.me/thoughts/digital-forests), a topic which I haven't explored myself yet.

 By making my notes public I'm forcing myself to write with some coherence in mind, which should help me finding notes if I search for them.
 Hopefully it will also improve my english writing skills.
 As a final inspiration, I've come quite often across some tech blogs on the web after googling about how to implement something or resolve a specific, often [[Selfhosted/]] related problem, so I hope this pile of notes may be useful to somebody else someday :D